alexfernandez/alexfernandez.github.io/2021/api-first.md

 And even if you don't want to open your software to the world, implementing an API is still a good idea.
-We work with personal data of our users that need to be especially protected, and that is why it makes sense that **nobody** should be able to directly access these data, not even us;
+We work with personal data from our users that need to be especially protected, and it makes sense that **nobody** should be able to directly access the data, not even us;
-onlhy through a private API, carefully secured and with restricted access, recording who, when and how has accessed or modified anything.
+only through a private API, carefully secured and with restricted access, recording who, when and how has accessed or modified anything.

 For the rest,